postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/uptime-monitors.md

 The **Uptime** graph shows the status of the monitored endpoint URL during the selected time period:

-* **Up:** (Green) The URL is serving traffic and returning 2xx status codes within the expected response time (60 seconds or less).
+* **Up** - (Green) The URL is serving traffic and returning 2xx status codes within the expected response time (60 seconds or less).
-* **Down:** (Red) The URL is not serving traffic, is returning non-2xx status codes, or is exceeding the expected response time (more than 60 seconds).
+* **Down** - (Red) The URL is not serving traffic, is returning non-2xx status codes, or is exceeding the expected response time (more than 60 seconds).

     > If you selected the **Follow redirects** option when configuring the monitor, 3xx status codes are not considered as downtime.

-* **Unknown:** (Gray) Postman cannot determine the status of the URL because the monitor is paused, because the monitor didn't exist during the displayed time period, or for some other unexpected reason.
+* **Unknown** - (Gray) Postman cannot determine the status of the URL because the monitor is paused, because the monitor didn't exist during the displayed time period, or for some other unexpected reason.

 Select **Summary** to view combined data for all regions, or select **Region** to view data for each region separately.